Satellite derived trait data slightly improves tropical forest biomass, NPP and GPP predictions

 Abstract

-Improving tropical forest biomass predictions can accurately value tropical forests for their ecosystem services and establish confidence in carbon trading schemes such as REDD+.
-Optical remote sensing estimates of tropical forest biomass have produced spatially contradictory results that differ from ground plot biomass data.
-Recently, the Global Ecosystem Dynamics Investigation (GEDI) lidar was activated on the international space station (ISS) to improve biomass predictions by providing detailed 3D forest structure and height data.
+Improving tropical forest current biomass estimates can help more accurately evaluate ecosystem services in tropical forests.
+The Global Ecosystem Dynamics Investigation (GEDI) lidar provides detailed 3D forest structure and height data, which can be used to improve above-ground biomass estimates.
 However, there is still debate on how best to predict tropical forest biomass using GEDI data.
-Here we compare GEDI predicted biomass to 2,102 tropical forest biomass plots and find that adding a remotely sensed (RS) trait map of LMA (Leaf Mass per Area) significantly (P<0.001) improves field biomass predictions, but by only a small amount (r2=0.01).
-However, it may also help reduce the bias of the residuals because, for instance, there was a negative relationship between both LMA (r2 of 0.34) and % P (r2=0.31) and residuals.
-This improvement in predictability corresponds with measurements from 523 individual trees where LMA predicts Diameter at Breast height (DBH) (the critical measurement underlying plot biomass) with an r2=0.04, and spectroscopy (400-1075 nm) predicts DBH with an r2=0.01.
-Adding environmental datasets may offer further improvements and max temperature (Tmax) predicts Amazonian biomass residuals with an r2 of 0.76 (N=66).
-Finally, for a network of net primary production (NPP) and gross primary production (GPP) plots (N=21), RS traits are better at predicting fluxes than structure variables like tree height or Height Of Median Energy (HOME).
-Overall, trait maps, especially future improved ones produced by surface biology geology (SBG), may improve biomass and carbon flux predictions by a small but significant amount.
+Here we compare stand biomass predicted by GEDI data with the observed data of 2,102 inventory plots in tropical forests and find that adding a remotely sensed (RS) trait map of LMA (Leaf Mass Area) significantly (P<0.001) improves field biomass predictions, but by only a small amount (r2=0.01).
+However, it may also help reduce the bias of the residuals because there was a negative relationship between both LMA (r2 of 0.34) and percentage of phosphorus (%P, r2=0.31) and residuals.
+Leaf spectral data (400-1075 nm) from 523 individual trees along a Peruvian tropical forest elevation gradient predicted Diameter at Breast height (DBH) (the critical measurement underlying plot biomass) with an r2=0.01 and LMA predicts DBH with an r2=0.04.
+Other datasets may offer further improvements and max temperature (Tmax) predicts Amazonian biomass residuals with an r2 of 0.76 (N=66).
+Finally, for a network of net primary production (NPP) and gross primary production (GPP) plots (N=21), leaf traits predicted with remote sensing are better at predicting fluxes than structure variables.
+Overall, trait maps, especially future improved ones produced by Surface Biology Geology (SBG), may improve biomass and carbon flux predictions by a small but significant amount.

 DOI